Skip to content

-Core Curation with Cosmos-Curator
+Core Curation with Cosmos-Curate

 Now that your dataset has been normalized and sampled to better understand its characteristics, the next steps involve splitting the videos into shorter clips, captioning the video clips, applying filtering, and finally sharding the data into webdataset format if needed.
-These core curation tasks can be handled using Cosmos-Curator.
+These core curation tasks can be handled using Cosmos-Curate.

-The Cosmos-Curator tool offers multiple deployment modes to suit different use cases and technical requirements:
+The Cosmos Curator tool offers multiple deployment modes to suit different use cases and technical requirements:

 Deployment Options

-NVCF (Pre-Deployed Function) — Recommended for beginners
+1. NVCF (Pre-Deployed Function)Recommended for beginners

 To streamline the curation process, the Cosmos Engineering team has deployed a pre-configured NVCF function on an 8x H100 GPU infrastructure.
 This option is ideal when working with relatively clean raw data that does not require extensive filtering or custom classification.
 It provides quick access with minimal setup.

-Local Infrastructure — Full control with Docker
+2. Local InfrastructureFull control with Docker

-SLURM Clusters — High-performance computing at scale
+3. SLURM ClustersHigh-performance computing at scale

 Using the Pre-Deployed NVCF Function